-1.1 Day to day interpretation of these By-Laws shall be at the responsibility of the most senior official present at the time (for example Programs Coordinator, Sports Team Leader, Supervisor or Umpire).
+1.1 Day-to-day interpretation of these By-Laws shall be at the responsibility of the most senior official present at the time, including but not limited to:

-1.2 Players participate in sports competitions at their own risk.
+1.2 Players participate in all sports competitions at Cockburn ARC at their own risk.

-1.3 Appeals against interpretation must be lodged in writing to the relevant Cockburn ARC Sports Team Leader.
+1.3 Appeals against interpretation of these By-Laws must be lodged in writing to the Cockburn ARC Sports Team Leader.

 1.6 Local Laws shall apply unless otherwise provided for in these By-Laws.

-2.2 This is an application to join one of the competitions at Cockburn ARC and no guarantee is given that this application will be successful.
-Where teams cannot be included they will be notified (no charges will be made to a nominated credit card in such instances).
+2.3 No guarantee is given that this application will be successful.
+Where teams cannot be included in the competition, they will be notified (no charges will be made to a nominated credit card in such instances).

-2.3 Nomination forms must be fully completed.
-This includes the inclusion of a nominated credit card and full names, email addresses and contact numbers of all players.
+2.4 Registrations must be fully completed, including a nominated credit card, full names, email addresses and contact numbers of all players.